dbohdan/s2png/README.md

 -----------------------

 1. Install the dependencies.
-On Debian, Ubuntu and Linux Mint you can do so with `sudo apt-get install libgd2-xpm-dev libgd2-xpm`.
+On Debian, Ubuntu and Linux Mint you can do so with `sudo apt-get install libgd2-xpm-dev libgd2-xpm libpng-dev`.
+On FreeBSD you will need to install `graphics/gd` and `graphics/png`.

 2. Type `make` in your terminal and hit the enter key.
-Building has been tested on Linux Mint 13 and Ubuntu 12.10.
+Building has been tested on Linux Mint 13, Ubuntu 12.10 and FreeBSD 9.1-RELEASE.

 3. Install with `sudo make install`.
-On Debian-derived distributions use `sudo checkinstall` instead.
+On Debian-derived Linux distributions use `sudo checkinstall` instead.

 Usage
 -----